nshkrdotcom/synapse/docs/docs2/direction.md

- Okay, let's review our conversation and create a complete file tree for the Axon project based on our current design parameters, including all necessary files while excluding irrelevant ones.
+ Okay, let's review our conversation and create a complete file tree for the Synapse project based on our current design parameters, including all necessary files while excluding irrelevant ones.

 **Core Principles and Design Choices (Recap):**

-*   **Elixir as the Orchestrator:** Axon is an Elixir-first framework, leveraging OTP for supervision, concurrency, and fault tolerance.
+*   **Elixir as the Orchestrator:** Synapse is an Elixir-first framework, leveraging OTP for supervision, concurrency, and fault tolerance.
 *   **`pydantic-ai` Integration:** We're using `pydantic-ai` in Python to handle LLM interactions, structured output generation, and tool calling.
 *   **HTTP Communication:** We've chosen HTTP with JSON for communication between Elixir and Python agents (for now).
 *   **Simplified Python Wrapper:** `agent_wrapper.py` acts as a thin layer between Elixir and `pydantic-ai` agents, handling requests and responses.